Handling Underpayments and Overpayments for Bank Transfer Payments

 • Amount Expected

-1. Amount Charged is the amount you passed to Kora in your request payload.
+1. Amount is the amount you passed to Kora in your request payload.

 2. Amount Expected is the amount your customer is expected to pay.
 This will vary based on who is bearing the cost of the transaction.
 If you are bearing the cost, the amount expected would be the same as the amount you passed in the request payload.
-If you are passing the cost to your customer, the amount expected would be amount charged plus fee.
+If you are passing the cost to your customer, the amount expected would include fees (amount plus fee).

 3. Amount Paid is the exact amount your customer paid into the bank account generated for the transaction.